RadekVyM/SimpleToolkit/README.md

 #### Implementation details

-The `Popover` class is inherited from .NET MAUI `Element`.
-The `Popover` offers these properties and methods in addition to `Element`s properties and methods:
+The `Popover` class is inherited from the .NET MAUI `Element` class. `Popover` offers these properties and methods in addition to `Element`s properties and methods:

 - `Content` - the popover content of type `View`
 - `Show()` - shows the popover anchored to a view you pass as a parameter